MinaMeltem/ChargebeeTestCases/README.md

 * EMAILS v1.
 * [X] Payments & Credits
 	-	One-time charge is successful
-		- Addon From Charge and Rocket
+		- Addon From Chargebee and Rocket
-		- AddCharge only from chargebee
+		- AddCharge only from Chargebee
 	-	Initial/Recurring charge is successful
 	-	Refund is initiated
 	- Refund is successful